datastax/zdm-proxy/README.md

 In practice this means that ZDM Proxy supports the following cluster versions (as Origin and / or Target):

-- Apache Cassandra from 2.0+ up to (and including) Apache Cassandra 4.x.
+- Apache Cassandra from 2.1+ up to (and including) Apache Cassandra 4.x.
+- Apache Cassandra 2.0 up to 2.1.
 - DataStax Enterprise 4.8+.
 DataStax Enterprise 4.6 and 4.7 support will be introduced when protocol version v2 is supported.
 - DataStax Astra DB (both Serverless and Classic)